-Path: C:\Projects\AE\E\Edina\143535\8-planning\Task 3_WTP at Dublin Analysis\Figure EX -Dublin On.mxd
+Path: C:\Projects\AE\E\Edina\143535\8-planning\Task 3_WTP at Dublin Analysis\Figure EX -Dublin On mxd

 This map is neither a legally recorded map nor a survey map and is not intended to be used as one.
 This map is a compilation of records, information, and data gathered from various sources listed on this map and is to be used for reference purposes only.
-SEH does not varrant that the Geographic information, and data gathered from various sources listed on this map and is to be used for reference purposes only.
-SEH does not varrant that the Geographic features.
-The user of this map active varies that the Geographic tractices or direction to precision in the depiction of geographic features.
-The user of this map active varies that SEH shall not be liable for any damages which arise to ut for user's access or user of data provided.
+SEH does not varrant that the Geographic Information System (GIS) Data used to prepare this map are error free, and SEH does not represent that the GEO graphic features.
+The user of this map achowideges that SEH shall not be liable for any damages which arise out of the user's access or use of data provided.